University College Dublin (2011-2013), Dublin City University (2004-2005), University College Dublin (2000-2004)

-Favourite thing to do in science I love when I see the results of an experiment, it doesn’t even really matter what it is there is always a real thrill when you see the results and know you are the first person to know something new and its your work that made it possible to know.
+Favourite thing to do in my job I love when I see the results of an experiment, it doesn’t even really matter what it is there is always a real thrill when you see the results and know you are the first person to know something new and its your work that made it possible to know.

 I study viruses that are carried by bats and try to figure out what makes some dangerous to people, I hope this will let me predict potential new disease outbreaks and maybe lead to cures for existing diseases.

 Diseases that can be passed from animals to humans are called zoonotic diseases and disease of this type is often the most difficult to contain and treat.
 Diseases such as the viruses SARS, MERS, Rabies, Ebola and Marburg are all passed from animals to humans and there are many many more.

 As human populations expand into areas we have never lived before we have more and more contact with animals and so there is more risk that disease will spread from animals to people.
 In recent years there have been several serious outbreaks of dangerous viruses that we now know most likely originated in bats.
 Among these diseases have been SARS, MERS, Nipah virus and Hendra virus and these outbreaks have shown us that we have very little information on how common these viruses are in bats and how often they can spread from bats to humans.

 My work is focused on these diseases that spread from bats to humans, to investigate this I study how the viruses interact it with cells to try to determine what it is that allows these viruses to “jump” from bats to humans.
 In addition I work with other groups to gather samples from wild bat populations to investigate the types of viruses that are common in bats and how easy it is for these diseases to pass from bat to bat and bats to other animals.
 I hope that this information will allow us to predict and ideally avoid future outbreaks of viruses.

 My Typical Day